summertanks/Athena-Build/README.md

 ### Linux
 The first question always is - What is Linux?
 Linus Torvalds while studying at the University of Helsinki, wrote (for multiple reasons that I am not getting into here) a clone of UNIX operating system called 'Minix' and was supposed to be compatible to ***System V***.

 Accordingly, We ended up with the Ver 0.1 of the **Linux Kernel**.
 Unfortunately, the Kernel had no application ecosystem to run as remained as such an essential cog in a non-existing ecosystem.
 Then came along Richard Stallman and GNU and gave it purpose.
-They brough the application stack that gave Linux Kernel purpose, and hence was born the Linux based OS, or more colloquially just called **Linux OS**
+They brough the application stack that gave Linux Kernel purpose, and hence was born the Linux based OS, or more colloquially just called **Linux OS**.
+The conversation of distinction between 'Linux based OS' and 'Linux OS' is a petridish for violence amougst geeks, but for the purpose of this project lets assert debian == 'Linux based OS'

 PS: System V is a version of the Unix operating system that was developed by AT&T in the late 1970s and early 1980s.
 It was one of the most widely used versions of Unix and included many important features such as the System V init system.